Here are some important tax benefits:

-Additional tax: For business-used electric vehicles, there is a lower additional tax rate compared to gasoline or diesel cars.
-In 2021, the additional tax for electric vehicles was 12% of the catalog value up to an amount of €40,000.
-For the portion above €40,000, the additional tax was 22%.
+Additional tax liability: For business-used electric vehicles, a lower additional tax rate applies compared to gasoline or diesel vehicles.
+In 2021, the additional tax rate for electric vehicles was 12% of the catalog value up to an amount of €40,000.
+For the portion above €40,000, an additional tax rate of 22% applied.
 However, these percentages may change, so it is important to consult the current regulations.

-Motor vehicle tax (MRB): Electric vehicles are exempt from motor vehicle tax until the end of 2024.
-This means you do not have to pay tax for owning an electric car during this period.
-There are also specific schemes for MRB for electric vehicles after 2024, but these may change.
+Motor Vehicle Tax (MRB): Electric vehicles are exempt from motor vehicle tax until 2024.
+This means you do not have to pay tax for owning an electric vehicle during this period.
+Even after 2024, there are specific arrangements for MRB for electric vehicles, but these may change.

-Environmental Investment Allowance (MIA) and Random Depreciation of Environmental Investments (VAMIL): These subsidies provide tax benefits for business electric vehicles, as previously mentioned.
-With the MIA, you can deduct a percentage of the investment costs from the taxable profit, and with the VAMIL, you can depreciate 75% of the investment costs at a time of your choice.
+Environmental Investment Allowance (MIA) and Random Depreciation of Environmental Investments (VAMIL): These subsidies offer tax benefits for business electric vehicles, as mentioned earlier.
+With the MIA, you can deduct a percentage of the investment costs from the taxable profit, and with the VAMIL, you can write off 75% of the investment costs at a self-chosen moment.

-Small-scale Investment Deduction (KIA): Electric vehicles may qualify for the small-scale investment deduction.
+Small-scale Investment Allowance (KIA): Electric vehicles may qualify for the small-scale investment allowance.
 This is a tax deduction that can be used for investments in business assets, including electric vehicles.
 The exact amount of the deduction depends on the level of the investment amount.

-It is important to mention that tax benefits can change, and it is wise to consult the most recent regulations or seek advice from a tax advisor for specific advice regarding tax benefits for electric vehicles.
+It is important to mention that tax benefits may change, and it is wise to consult the most recent regulations or consult a tax advisor for specific advice regarding tax benefits for electric vehicles.

 Ole Diepstraten